aj-tap/Simple_Hotel_Booking_System/README.md

 ## How to install and run
 1. Install Python 3.6+ from the official website.
 2. Make a make a virtual enviroment and Install dependencies
-3. Make migrations and runserver, you can access it localy using browser http://127.0.0.1:8000/
+3. Make migrations and runserver, you can access it using browser http://127.0.0.1:8000/

 Guide for local deployment
 ```
 python3 -m venv env
-source env/bin/activate
+source env/bin/activate            ##in Windows active /env/bin/activate
 pip install -r requirements.txt
 python manage.py makemigrations
 python manage.py migrate
 python manage.py runserver
 ```
 ## Features
 * Booking Module